syncthing/syncthing/.github/ISSUE_TEMPLATE/01-feature.md

 ---
 name: Feature request
-about: If you're just not sure how to do something, see "ask a question"
+about: If you're just not sure how to do something, see "ask a question".
 ---

 ### Include required information